 At the end of the meal, ideally, your plate should not look like a crime scene.
 Consolidate all the inedible pieces (e.g., stalks of lemongrass, bones, and so forth) on one side of the plate.
 The same applies to dropped rice and food bits: there shouldn't be anything left on the table around your bowl.

 Try not to leave food on your plate, particularly meat and vegetables from the main dishes.

-To indicate that you are finished eating, place your spoon, and fork together on your plate.
+To indicate you are finished eating, place your spoon and fork together on top of your plate.

 Time to Pay

 At the end of the meal, don’t immediately reach for the bill to check the damage—and certainly don’t argue over who will pay.
 Your host may have already asked for the check, or the group may be planning to split it.

-If you offer to chip in, do so only once, and don't insist if your offer is declined.
+If you offer to chip in, do so only once, and don't insist if your offer to contribute is declined.

 Tipping in Thailand isn’t customary in authentic restaurants.
-However, you can allow the staff to keep the change if you like.
-A service charge is often already added to the bill in nicer restaurants.
+Nevertheless, you can allow the staff to keep the change if you like.
+A service charge (usually 10 percent) is often already added to the bill in nicer restaurants.